Quiza12/MatthewQuerzoliWebsite/README.md

 # portfolio-website

 My portfolio/personal website.
-Blogging is handled by Medium - yet this will provide a simple ladning page for interested parties.
+Blogging is handled by Medium - yet this will provide a simple landing page for interested parties.
 A business card of sorts for the web.

 ## License